ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-02-01-installing-running.md

 No need to change any of the settings in the default install wizard.

-*NOTE: If you're on a Mac, and you get an error about not being able to open an application downloaded from the Internet, right-click (or control-click) on the file and click "Open" on the dialogue to override Apple's sometimes finicky security settings.*
+*NOTE: If you're on a Mac, and you get an error about not being able to open an application downloaded from the Internet, right-click (or control-click) on the file and click "Open" on the dialog to override Apple's sometimes finicky security settings.*

 ### Step 2: Install RStudio